 The appraisal you choose will depend on the severity of the damage to your vehicle and how much you are willing to spend on the appraisal.
 If you decide to hire an appraiser, make sure to hire a reputable one who is familiar with Texas laws.
 You should also get the appraisal in writing to have documentation to back up your claim.

 How to File a Diminished Value Claim

 In Texas, you have two years from the date of the accident to file a personal injury or a diminished value claim against the other driver.
-If you decide to file a diminished value claim, you will need to send a demand letter to the at-fault driver’s insurance company.
-The demand letter should include:
+If you decide to file a diminished value claim, you must send a demand letter to the at-fault driver’s insurance company.
+The demand letter should include the following:

 – Your contact information

 – A description of the accident

 – Photos of the damage to your vehicle